stelzinga/MF/Management_Framework.md

 Most of the components above have a minimal software referred to as system software.
 This includes operating systems and utility software.
 The latter includes backup-software, anti-virus etc.

 ### Applications
 Applications are the software that aid the Venture directly or indirectly in producing the Services.
-There are two main types of Applications:
+There are different ways of approaching Applications, but a simple structure is to divide Applications in two broad categories:
 - Supplied Applications
 - In-house Applications

 The former includes all off-the-shelf software i.e. software that is not part of the core Services of the Venture or which are so common that they would not lead to a competitive edge.
 In-House applications concerns software that contributes directly or indirectly to the Services and either may have a competitive edge and/or has features that cannot be found in off-the-shelf software.

-Applications also includes Artificial Intelligence or any of its derivatives.
+Applications also include Artificial Intelligence or any of its derivatives.
 ________________________________________
 ## Risk
 Risk is both a result from Operations as well as the name of the Business Function dedicated to the management of Risk.
 As a Business Function, Risk is concerned with the assessment of Risk resulting from the performance of Operations including Risk embedded in the Services and Products resulting from Operations as well as the Risk that the performance of Operations engender.
 Assessment includes analysing, measuring, comparing to benchmarks of Risk as well as defining plans to mitigate said Risk.
 ________________________________________
 ## Compliance
 Compliance is concerned with the assessment of adherence to rules and regulations imposed by the Environment as well as adherence to internal rules and regulations.
-Compliance is thus concerned with a specific form of Risk mentioned under [## Operations]: Regulatory Risk.
+Compliance is thus concerned with a specific form of Risk discussed earlier under [## Operations]: Regulatory Risk.
 Regulations are defined by regulators often to protect individuals or groups in society and can involve different types of protection, ultimately all geared towards the protection of individuals:
 - Environmental protection (nature, pollution)
 - Client protection (ombudsman, financial regulations, data protection)
 - Etc.